Esri/raster2gpkg/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [license.txt]( https://raw.github.com/Esri/quickstart-map-js/master/license.txt) file.
+A copy of the license is available in the repository's [license.txt]

 [](Esri Tags: ArcGIS Raster GeoPackage GPKG)
 [](Esri Language: Python)​